kometen/parse-pause/README.md

 # parse-pause
 Detect duration in an xml-file.

-Clone repo and open a terminal windows at the top of the source folder.
+Clone repo and open a terminal window at the top of the source folder.
 Then build and run the application.

 $ cargo build
 $ ./target/debug/parse-pause -f pause.xml -c 4 -p 1